 7. Light it up

-Another way to use light is popping some strip lights under the benchtops or in the cabinetry.
-This not only adds a sense of drama, but it also draws the eye to the features of the kitchen and brightens up these duller spaces.
+Another way to utilise lighting in your kitchen is by installing strip lights under the bench-tops or in the cabinetry.
+These will add a sense of drama and draw the focus to the kitchen features and brighten up any dull spaces.

-Whether it’s a few small tweaks or a full-scale renovation, modernising your kitchen will create a seamless, contemporary, comfortable space that you’ll enjoy using every day.
+Whether you choose to utilise a few small tweaks or embark on a full-scale renovation, modernising your kitchen will create a seamless, contemporary, comfortable space that you, your family and your friends will enjoy using every day.